aindong/ai-startup/README.md

 ### Frontend
 - React 18 with TypeScript
-- Radix UI for components and theming
+- Tailwind CSS for styling and components
 - Socket.io client for real-time communication
-- Zustand for state management
 - React Query for data fetching
-- PixiJS for rendering
+- Canvas API for rendering

 ### Backend
 - NestJS with TypeScript